Bee fly visiting Black-eyed Susan (Rudbeckia hirta). Photo by Shang-Yao Peter Lin

 Wild Pollinator Partners was started by two Fletcher Wildlife Garden volunteers, who saw a need for more information among the many people who want to help pollinators.
 Our aim is to connect those people – residents, teachers, researchers, community groups, organizations, and others who support pollinators in our region – and to share information, resources, and experience.

-Through our web site and social media, we hope to provide information about our local wild pollinators and why it is so important to protect them, and describe real projects that are aiming to conserve them.
-As we gather data, we’ll publicize “best practices” for helping various pollinators, providing information about bee boxes, pollinator-friendly practices in your yard or park, best plants for native pollinators, and “profiles” of pollinators found locally.
+Through our web site and social media, we provide information about our local wild pollinators and why it is so important to protect them, and describe real projects that are aiming to conserve them.
+As we gather data, we publicize “best practices” for helping various pollinators, providing information about bee boxes, pollinator-friendly practices in your yard or park, best plants for native pollinators, and “profiles” of pollinators found locally.

-We’ll be exchanging lots of information and, when possible, plants and seeds.
+We exchange lots of information and, when possible, plants and seeds.

 If you’re interested in helping wild pollinators – bees, wasps, flies, butterflies, and others — we hope you’ll join us here, on Facebook, and in person.